-Religious Education at Meadowbank Primary School contributes dynamically to children’s experiences as we believe that it is vital for all our pupils to learn from and about religion, so that they can understand the world around them.
-Through Religious Education, pupils develop their knowledge of the world faiths, and their understanding and awareness of the beliefs, values and traditions of other individuals, societies, communities and cultures.
-Through Philosophy for Children (P4C) pupils consider challenging questions about meaning and purpose in life, beliefs about God, ultimate reality issues of right and wrong and reflect on their own beliefs, values and experiences.
-They learn to develop and express their insights in response, and to agree or disagree respectfully; ultimately enabling them to develop their own ideas, values and identities.
-By promoting tolerance and understanding of other people, our children create a Lasting Legacy by appreciating and articulating what it means to be positive members of our pluralistic society.
+While exploring and learning about Religion, Values and Beliefs, children learn to identify the connectivity between their own experiences and those of others; empowering them to have a deep understanding of the world around them.
+The curriculum contributes dynamically to children’s experiences as we believe that it is vital for all our children to learn from, and about religion.
+This enables them to develop their knowledge of the world faiths, and become innately curious of the beliefs, values and traditions of other individuals, societies, communities and cultures.
+While exploring the Key Questions, children consider challenging questions about meaning and purpose in life, beliefs about Gods, ultimate reality issues of right and wrong and reflect on their own beliefs, values and experiences throughout.
+They learn to develop and express their insights with compassion, and agree or disagree respectfully; ultimately enabling them to develop their own ideas, values and identities.
+By promoting tolerance and understanding of other people, our children create a Lasting Legacy by appreciating and confidently articulating what it means to be positive members of our pluralistic society.

 - To enable children to recognise the diversity which exists within and between communities.